ENVIRONMENTAL ENGINEERING SCHOOLS AND CAREERS

 - Online Environmental Engineering Degrees: Currently, the most frequently-offered option for online degree programs in environmental engineering is a Master of Science.
 Some online bachelor's and associate's degrees are available in related fields such as civil engineering, environmental science or environmental engineering technology.

-According to the U.S. Bureau of Labor Statistics' Occupational Outlook Handbook, the median national annual salary for environmental engineers is $87,620.
+According to the 2021 U.S. Bureau of Labor Statistics' Occupational Employment Statistics, the median national annual salary for environmental engineers is $96,820.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.